 If you’re exhibiting any of these signs or symptoms, consult your physician and have a blood panel done.
-Chances are you have low vitamin d levels.
-By adding in a high-quality vitamin D3 supplement to your daily routine, you may be able to improve your immune health, relieve chronic fatigue, and improve your overall quality of life.
-Vitamin D deficiency affects more than 1 billion people or 50% of the world population.
-Often times, obtaining the recommended amount of vitamin d through sun exposure and diet alone, does not suffice.
+Chances are you have low vitamin D levels.
+By adding a high-quality vitamin D3 supplement to your daily routine, you may be able to improve your immune health, relieve chronic fatigue, and improve your overall quality of life.
+Vitamin D deficiency affects more than 1 billion people or 50% of the world's population.
+Oftentimes, obtaining the recommended amount of vitamin D through sun exposure and diet alone does not suffice.

 RELATED ARTICLE 7 Signs & Symptoms Of Low Vitamin D

 What Is The Best Time To Take Vitamin D?

 Vitamin D is a fat-soluble vitamin.
 Therefore it’s recommended to take Vitamin D or D3 with a meal, for proper absorption.
 If your Vitamin D or D3 supplement is suspended in an oil, or fat, then you can take your vitamin D at any time.

 Studies suggest that Vitamin D3 is the preferred form of vitamin D supplementation.
 When you’re searching for the best vitamin D supplement, it’s important to find a supplement that is paired with fat to maximize absorption and potency.
 If you’re not sure if you need a vitamin D supplement, it’s important to consult your physician.
 The recommended dose is dependent upon your 25-hydroxyvitamin D levels, obtained from a blood panel.
 This will determine which form and dose is best for you.